-British Airways does not permit pregnant women to travel after the end of the 36th week for single pregnancies without complications, and after the end of the 32nd week in the case of twins, triplets, etc. If the pregnancy has reached the 28th week, a note is required from a doctor/midwife indicating that there are no complications and confirming the expected delivery date.
+British Airways does not permit pregnant women to travel after the end of the 36th week for single pregnancies without complications.
+In the case of muliple pregnancies (twins, triplets), women are not allowed to travel after the 32nd week.
+If the pregnancy has reached the 28th week, a note is required from a doctor/midwife indicating that there are no complications and confirming the expected delivery date.
 In this letter the doctor or midwife certify that you are healthy and that there is no reason why you should not be able to fly in their opinion.

 Flying while pregnant with Aer Lingus